Should My Patient Be Screened for Lung Cancer?

 Please note, Medicare has a specific protocol in place for physicians and screening institutions.
 Review these requirements when considering LDCT screening for a patient on Medicare.

-A: "Positive" means that the LDCT scan found something abnormal.
-This could mean lung cancer or some other serious condition.
-Your patient may need to have additional radiological or other procedures, which may carry additional risks.
+A "positive" result means that the low-dose CT scan shows something abnormal.
+This is usually a nodule of a concerning size.
 You and the team of experts should discuss all possible treatment options with the patient, including clinical trials.

-"Negative" means that there were no abnormal findings on this LDCT scan.
+"Negative" means that there were no abnormal findings on this low-dose CT scan.
 You should discuss when and if they should be tested again.

 There may also be an "indeterminate" result and you and the expert team will recommend watchful follow-up and further imaging at a later time.

-Whatever the result, if your patient is still smoking, talk to them about ways to help them quit smoking.
+Whatever the result, if your patient is still smoking, talk to them about ways to help them quit.

 Where can I get more information about lung cancer and lung cancer screening?

-A: The American Lung Association has a variety of lung cancer screening resources for patients and healthcare professionals.
-Visit Lung.org/lcscreening or call the Lung Cancer HelpLine at 1-844-ALA-LUNG for more information.
+The American Lung Association has a variety of lung cancer screening resources for patients and healthcare professionals.
+For more information:

 Lung Cancer Insurance ChartDownload